-In compliance with the Data Protection Act 2018 and GDPR Regulations, all efforts will be made to ensure that information is accurate, kept up to date and secure and that it is used only in connection with the purpose and activities of the organisation.
+In compliance with the Data Protection Act 2018, GDPR and all relevant data protection legislation, all efforts will be made to ensure that information is accurate, kept up to date and secure and that it is used only in connection with the purpose and activities of the organisation.
 Information will not be kept once a person is no longer a member of the organisation.
 The information will be disclosed only to those members of the organisation for whom it is appropriate and relevant officers of England Golf where necessary.

-It is the responsibility of the junior and their parent to notify the County Welfare Officer (CWO) if any of the details change at any time.
+It is the responsibility of the junior and their parent to notify the Club Welfare Officer (CWO) or Secretary if any of the details change at any time.

-BASIC INFORMATION

-Junior Name:
+Junior Name

-Date of Birth:
+Date of Birth

-Address:
+Address

-Telephone Number:
+Telephone Number

-Parents' Names:
+Parents' Names

-Address:

-Email Address:
+Address (If different)

-Home Telephone No:
+Home Telephone No

-Mobile Telephone No:
+Mobile Telephone No

-Work Telephone No:
+Work Telephone No

-EMERGENCY CONTACTS
+Emergency Contacts

-Contact 1 Name:
+Contact 1 Name

-Relationship to child:
+Relationship to child

-Home Telephone Number:
+Home Telephone Number

-Mobile Telephone Number:
+Mobile Telephone Number

-Work Telephone Number:
+Work Telephone Number

-Contact 2 Name:
+Contact 2 Name

-Relationship to child:
+Relationship to child

-Home Telephone Number:
+Home Telephone Number

-Mobile Telephone Number:
+Mobile Telephone Number

-Work Telephone Number:
+Work Telephone Number

-Please confirm details of all those with Parental Responsibility for the Child:
+Please confirm details of a those with Parental Responsibility for the Chil

-MEDICAL INFORMATION
+Medical Information

-Child's Doctor's name:
+Child's Doctor's name

-Doctor's Surgery Address:
+Doctor's Surgery Addres S

-Telephone Number:
+Telephone Number

 Does your child experience any conditions requiring medical treatment and/or medication?
-YES/ NO Details (condition, medication etc)
+YES \square NO \square

+^{}If yes please give details, including medication, dose and frequency.

 Does your child have any allergies?
-YES/NO Details
+YES NO If yes please give details.
 Does your child have any specific dietary requirements?
-YES/NO Details

-What additional needs, if any, does your child have e.g. needs help to administer planned medication, assistance with lifting or access?

-DISABILITY

-The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
+YES NO If yes please give details.
+What additional needs, if any, does your child have e.g. needs help to administer planned medication, assistance with lifting or access, regular snacks?
+Disability The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
+YES NO If yes what is the nature of the disability?

-YES/NO Details COMMUNICATION Does your child have any communication needs e.g. non- English speaker/ hearing impairment/ sign language user/ dyslexia?
-YES/NO Details
+Does your child have any communication needs e.g. non-English speaker/hearing impairment/ sign language user/ dyslexia?
+If yes, please tell us what we need to do to enable him/her them to communicate with us fully.

-CONSENT OF PARENT/ LEGAL GUARDIAN I confirm to the best of my knowledge that my child does not suffer from any medical condition other that those detailed above.
-I agree to notify the Cornwall Ladies County Golf Association of any changes to this information.
-I give my consent that in an emergency situation; the county may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment, which, in the opinion of a qualified medical practitioner, may be necessary.
-I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form.
-The attached signature will denote that my child has my permission to attend County events.
-I acknowledge that the county is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.
-I give permission for the Cornwall Ladies County Golf Association to hold the data provided relating to myself and my child/ children(such information being "Relevant Data").
-I give permission for the Cornwall Ladies County Golf Association to use Relevant Data provided by me to contact me about Cornwall Ladies County Golf Association events applicable to my child/children.
-I give permission for the Cornwall Ladies County Golf Association to share my name, email address, telephone numbers and address with the other officials of the Cornwall Ladies County Golf Association for the purpose of making contact on relevant Cornwall Ladies County Golf Association business.
-I agree to my child being transported by club representatives to and from venues when he/she is representing the club.
-By signing this document, I confirm that I have legal responsibility for the Junior (Child)
+C onsent from Parent/Legal Carer: • I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. • I agree to notify the Club of any changes to this information. • I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
+I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form. • The attached signature will denote that my child has my permission to be on the golf club's premises. • I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition. • I agree to my child being transported by club representatives to and from venues when he/she is representing the club. • I give permission to attend which includes an overnight stay